 - Graduate students must be on pace to complete their program by attempting no more than 150% of the credits required to meet their program requirements with a minimum 3.0 grade-point average.

 In addition, all students receiving financial aid are reviewed on a case-by-case basis to ensure that a significant portion of the courses in which the students are enrolled have been successfully completed.

 Other Financial Assistance and Payment Options

 Company-Sponsored Tuition Payment Plans: Many companies in the St. Louis area pay all or part of their employees' tuition.
 Individuals should contact their supervisor or human resources department at their place of employment to determine if a tuition reimbursement plan is available.
 If their employer agrees to pay all or part of their tuition, they should submit their company's tuition reimbursement policy, verification of their eligibility, and the University College Intent to Pay form.
 Payment is due approximately 30 days after the end of the semester.
 This payment option is not available during the summer.
-For more information, visit our website.
+For more information, visit our Tuition & Fee Information webpage.

 St. Louis Area City & School District Tuition Assistance: Individuals working in full-time positions in government departments or school districts for the City of Clayton, University City, St. Louis City, and St. Louis County are eligible to take classes at a substantially reduced rate after six months of service with their employers.
 St. Louis City charter school employees are also eligible.
 Learn more about the St. Louis Area City & School District Tuition Assistance program.